JoeyyScott/general-gielinor-game/README.md

 1. Open GitHub and locate the associated GitHub repository [here](https://github.com/JoeyyScott/general-gielinor-game/).
 2. In the section that contains the Go to file, Add File and Code buttons, click the dropdown box on code.
-3. Of the options available the one we want is to copy the link to the repository whilst having "HTTPS" selected.
+3. Of the options available the one I chose is to copy the link to the repository whilst having "HTTPS" selected.
 4. Open your desired terminal (built in on your computer or in an IDE) and directory.
 5. Type ```git clone``` with the URL after it and press enter to create a local clone at your desired local location.